-The reconfiguring of the space above or below the surface of the land ensures appropriate area, dimensions and access arrangements to cater for uses consistent with the precinct and does not result in existing land uses on-site becoming non-complying with planning scheme criteria.
+The reconfiguring of the space above or below the surface of the land ensures appropriate area, dimensions and access arrangements to cater for uses consistent with the precinct and does not result in existing land uses on-site becoming non-compliant.

-Note - An example may include but are not limited to: where a Dwelling house $^{(22)}$ includes a secondary dwelling or associated outbuildings, they cannot be separately titled as they are dependent on the Dwelling house (22) use.
-Access Easements PO8 No example provided.
+Access Easements

 Access easements contain a driveway constructed to an appropriate standard for the intended use.
-PO9 No example provided.

 Where the access easement adjoins a constructed road, it has appropriate grade, verge cross section and safe sight distance for accessing vehicles, through traffic, and active transport users.

+The easement covers all works associated with the access.

-PO10 E10 The easement covers all driveway construction including The easement covers all works associated with the cut and fill batters, drainage works and utility services. access.
-PO11 No example provided.
+The easement covers all driveway construction including cut and fill batters, drainage works and utility services.

 Relocation or alteration of existing services are undertaken as a result of the access easement.

-Utilities

-PO12 No example provided.

-All services including water supply, sewage disposal, electricity, street lighting, telecommunications and gas (if available) are provided in accordance with Planning scheme policy - Integrated design (Appendix A).

-Stormwater Location and Design PO13 No example provided.
-Where development is for an urban purpose that involves a land 2500m or greater in size and results in 6 or more lots, stormwater quality management systems are designed, constructed, established and maintained to minimise the environmental impact of stormwater on surface, groundwater and receiving water environments and meet the design objectives outlined in Schedule 10 - Stormwater management design objectives.
+Utilities PO11 All services including water supply, sewage disposal, No example provided. electricity, street lighting, telecommunications and gas (if available) are provided in accordance with Planning scheme policy - Integrated design (Appendix A).
+Stormwater location and design PO12 No example provided.
+Where development is for an urban purpose that involves a land 2500m2 or greater in size and results in 6 or more lots, stormwater quality management systems are designed, constructed, established and maintained to minimise the environmental impact of stormwater on surface, groundwater and receiving water environments and meet the design objectives outlined in Schedule 10 - Stormwater management design objectives.
 Note - A site based stormwater management plan prepared by a suitably qualified professional will be required in accordance with Planning scheme policy - Stormwater management.
 Stormwater quality infrastructure is to be designed in accordance with Planning scheme policy - Integrated design (Appendix C).

-Development is designed and constructed to achieve Water Sensitive Urban Design best practice including:

-- protection of existing natural features: - b. integrating public open space with stormwater corridors or infrastructure; - maintaining natural hydrologic behaviour of C. catchments and preserving the natural water cycle; - d. protecting water quality environmental values of surface and ground waters; - minimising capital and maintenance costs of e. stormwater infrastructure.
+PO13 No example provided.
+Development is designed and constructed to achieve Water Sensitive Urban Design best practice including: a. protection of existing natural features; b. integrating public open space with stormwater corridors or infrastructure; c. maintaining natural hydrologic behaviour of catchments and preserving the natural water cycle; d. protecting water quality environmental values of surface and ground waters; e. minimising capital and maintenance costs of stormwater infrastructure.
 Note - Refer to Planning scheme policy - Integrated design (Appendix C) for more information and examples on water sensitive urban design.
 Note - A site based stormwater management plan prepared in accordance with Planning scheme policy - Stormwater management may be required to demonstrate compliance with this PO.
+PO14 E14